drupaldiversity/diversity-of-the-web/README.md

 * Contact @drnikki or @nstielau
 * Simply have converstations about diversity, why it's important, and how we can improve it!

+*If you want to contribute, but don't have a github account or are uncomfortable with the github contribution process, please reach out to Nikki in any of the following ways: @drnikki on twitter, the drupal slack channel and IRC or shoot an email to nikki@drnikki.org and we can figure out an accessible way for you to help!*

 ## Oops! / Ouch!
 Policy
 Talking about diversity can be hard, but we believe talking is first step for improvement.
 As such, we need some room to make mistakes, and to give clear